 One way to query your New Relic data is with the New Relic Query Language (NRQL).
-This document will introduce you to what NRQL is, why you'd use it, and basic syntax rules.
+This resource explains what NRQL is, when and how you can use it, and basic syntax rules.
 For more detailed information on querying, including a listing of clauses and functions and example queries, see NRQL syntax, clauses, and functions.

 NRQL is an acronym of New Relic query language.
 It's a query language similar to ANSI SQL (see the syntax).
 You can use NRQL to retrieve detailed New Relic data and get insight into your applications, hosts, and business-important activity.

 Reasons to use NRQL include: